College of Arts and Sciences

 The bachelor of science major in neuroscience is a prototypical interdisciplinary program consisting principally of biology and psychology courses.
 Courses that contribute to meeting the requirements of this major are all listed in biology and psychology departmental listings.
 In addition to structured coursework, majors are strongly urged to take independent research courses with neuroscience faculty (NEUR 4700, BIOL 4010, and/or PSYC 4900).
 The neuroscience major is especially suited for students interested in careers in medicine or research.

-Major, Bachelor of Science (32 hours) - minor required - Fall 2018 course requirements
+Major, Bachelor of Science (32 hours) - minor required - Spring 2019 course requirements

 Minor (20 hours)

 * Any combination of the following courses (17)

 - BIOL 4010**, 4180, 4200, 4280, 4400, 4710, 4900**

 - PSYC 3280, 3310, 3320, 3330, 3340, 3350, 3360, 3810, 4400**, 4900**

 * Most of these courses have prerequisite(s) associated with them (consent of instructor is often sufficient).
 See course descriptions for necessary prerequisites.
 The number of additional credit hours a student might need could range from 0 to 22.

 ** Must have approval of neuroscience program to count toward minor.